TotallyNotChase/c-iterators/Typeclass Pattern.md

 Antioch ant = holy;
 Showable antsh = prep_antioch_show(&ant);
 ```

-I also like to have the `print` function that just works on `Showable`s directly-
+And this `Showable` will automatically dispatch to the `antioch_show` function whenever someone calls the `show` function inside it.

+Now you can make polymorphic functions that works on `Showable`s.
+Here's one of them-
 ```c
 void print(Showable showable)
 {